The Committee on Environment and Planning is a current standing committee of the Legislative Assembly, established 18 June 2019.

-The Committee has the following portfolio responsibilities: Arts; Energy and Utilities; Environment; Heritage; Housing; Local Government; Planning; Resources; Special Minister of State.
+The Committee has the following portfolio responsibilities: Environment and Energy; Local Government; Planning and Public Spaces.

 The Committee can scrutinise laws and look at the financial performance and annual reports of government departments.

-Mr Anthony Roberts moved, by leave, That the following motions for the establishment of Parliamentary committees and the appointment of members be agreed to:
+Mr Andrew Constance moved, by leave, That the following motions for the establishment of Parliamentary committees and the appointment of members be agreed to:

 (1) A Portfolio Standing Committee to be known as the Legislative Assembly Committee on Environment and Planning be appointed.
-The following portfolio responsibilities stand referred to the Committee – Environment; Heritage; Local Government; Planning; the Hunter; Central Coast; North Coast; Illawarra and South Coast; Southern NSW.
+The following portfolio responsibilities stand referred to the Committee – Environment and Energy; Local Government; Planning and Public Spaces.

 (2) The name and portfolio groupings of the Committee may change to correspond with any changes made by the Government to the relevant portfolios.